Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Introduction

-We further examine the performance degradation induced by fine-tuning and observe a striking structure in terms of which tasks are adversely affected.
-The most affected tasks are outside but still ``close'' to the fine-tuning distribution as measured by their likelihood under the fine-tuning distribution (\reffig{loss_vs_logprobs}).
+We find that the most affected tasks are outside but ``close'' to the fine-tuning distribution as measured by their likelihood under the fine-tuning distribution.
 In other words, the fine-tuned model performs more like the pretrained model on tasks that are far from the fine-tuning distribution.
-We hypothesize this is because transformers are implicitly ``inferring'' the task before solving the corresponding task.
-The fine-tuning process might not significantly change the capability to solve tasks (inside and outside the fine-tuning distribution), but rather skew the task inference heavily towards the fine-tuning task distribution, disproportionately affecting tasks close to but outside the fine-tuning distribution.
+We hypothesize this is because models are implicitly ``inferring'' the task before solving the corresponding task, and that fine-tuning skews model task inference more than it changes models capabilities.

-Assuming this framework, we can recover the suppressed pretraining capability by forcing a prompt to look very different from the fine-tuning distribution, helping the fine-tuned model infer that the task is outside the fine-tuning distribution.
-To do this, we propose \emph{Conjugate Prompting}.
+Assuming this framework, we can recover the suppressed pretraining capability through \emph{Conjugate Prompting}.
 For a prompt $P$ outside the fine-tuning distribution, we prompt the language model with prompt $P'$ such that (i) $P'$ is less likely under the fine-tuning distribution and (ii) the solution to prompt $P$ can be easily recovered from the solution to prompt $P'$.
-Since $P'$ is farther from the fine-tuning distribution than $P$, the fine-tuned model will solve $P'$ with the pretrained capability, allowing us to extract a better solution for the original task $P$.
-We test our conjugate prompting method in the linear regression setup and find that it alleviates some of the trade-offs induced by fine-tuning (\reffig{conjprompting-linreg}).
+Since $P'$ is farther from the fine-tuning distribution than $P$, the fine-tuned model will solve $P'$ with the pretrained capability, allowing us to extract a better solution for the original prompt $P$.
+We test conjugate prompting in the linear regression setup and find that it alleviates some of the trade-offs induced by fine-tuning.